 The cost of trade school varies with the school and program.
 Trade school programs can cost as little as $1,000 and as much as $30,000.

 Compared to community college and university, trade school can be less expensive.
-For example, four-year institutions cost $26,120 a year in 2016, and two-year colleges $10,432 a year.
+For example, four-year institutions cost $26,000 a year in 2016, and two-year colleges cost about $10,000 a year.

 It’s important to consider program length when evaluating the cost of a post-secondary education.
 Many students these days take six years instead of four to earn a bachelor’s degree.
-Multiply six times $26,120 and you get $156,720 as the price tag for that credential.
-Studies have found that earning an associate degree can take 3 years or longer, which means it could set you back $31,296 or more.
+Studies have found that earning an associate degree can take 3 years or longer.

 How Long Is Trade School?

 Trade school usually takes two years or less to complete.
 It can be a relatively quick way to prepare for a career, notes the BLS.
 How long it takes each individual student, however, depends on the particular program and his or her pace of learning.

 Trade School Program Lengths